efabless/openlane2/docs/source/reference/pin_placement_cfg.md

 ## Annotations

-Some statements can be preceeded with `@`s and are referred to as annotations.
+Some statements can be preceded with `@`s and are referred to as annotations.

 Annotations placed before declaring any sections are known as **global annotations** and affect default behaviors of all sections.